VanshGolakiya-2910/SkillSync/README.md

 ## 📄 License

-This project is licensed under the ISC License.Here is the `README.md` for your **SkillSync** repository, based on the backend and frontend configuration files provided.
+This project is licensed under the MIT License.Here is the `README.md` for your **SkillSync** repository, based on the backend and frontend configuration files provided.

 ----------